dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_labels.md

   - projectadmin-responses-show
 ---

-Labels are another great way to organize responses.
-You might feel more comfortable thinking about them as &ldquo;tags&rdquo;.
-Responses can have multiple labels, and labels can be shared across responses.
+Labels are a great way to organize responses.
+You might feel more comfortable thinking about them as &ldquo;tags.&rdquo; Responses can have multiple labels, and labels can be shared across responses.

 ### Adding and editing labels